This post may contain affiliate links. Learn more.

 Also, the outsole grip and traction of tennis shoes is surface-specific, i.e., some best suit hard surfaces, other favor grass, and clay courts.
 The grip and traction of basketball shoes suit hardwood courts.

 3. Can you use court-specific tennis shoes on other surfaces?

-In general, it’s always wise to choose a tennis shoe that best fits the court on which you most commonly play.
-A clay-court shoe, for example, may not have enough cushioning and traction for concrete surfaces (hardcourt shoes have heavy-duty, durable outsoles).
+In general, it’s always wise to choose a real tennis shoe rather than a multipurpose one that best fits the court on which you most commonly play.
+A clay-court shoe, for example, may not be the perfect shoe for concrete surfaces, as it will not have enough cushioning and traction (hardcourt shoes have heavy-duty, durable outsoles).

 If you play and practice on different types of court surfaces and only plan to buy one pair of tennis shoes, then choose a shoe with a modified herringbone outsole pattern.

 4. Know when to replace your tennis shoes

 You’ll know when it’s time to replace your existing tennis shoes when the tread pattern loses grip or if you feel unusual fatigue and soreness in your feet, ankles, and back after playing.